 ClickUp pricing vs Trello pricing

 Both ClickUp and Trello offer free plans, but as we mentioned, ClickUp is superior in this department.
-In terms of paid plans, ClickUp is notably better value than Trello, with one paid plan (The Unlimited Plan) costing just $5 per user, per month — which is the same as Trello's Standard plan despite having a much bigger feature set.
+In terms of paid plans, ClickUp is notably better value than Trello, with one paid plan (The Unlimited Plan) costing just $7 per user, per month — which is only slightly more expensive than Trello’s Standard plan, despite having a much bigger feature set.

-ClickUp also offers a $12 per user, per month Business plan, as well as a $19 per user, per month Business Plus plan too, while Trello's Premium plan is $10 per user, per month.
-Again, ClickUp's plans are significantly more advanced than Trello's and will be better for bigger, more complicated projects.
+ClickUp also offers a $12 per user, per month Business plan, while Trello’s Premium plan is $10 per user, per month.
+Again, ClickUp’s plans are significantly more advanced than Trello’s and will be better for bigger, more complicated projects.
 Both platforms also offer an Enterprise plan, for which ClickUp does not provide public pricing.

-Our ClickUp Pricing Guide can help you choose exactly the right plan, or check out the table below:
+Our ClickUp pricing guide can help you choose the right plan, or check out the table below:

 Free plan?
 Yes